oirlab/iris_etc/README.md

 * Photutils
 * Matplotlib

+### Additional requirements:
+IRIS_ancillary_files.tar.gz which is contains the following directories; psfs, model_spectra and skyspectra.
+The directories contain binary files for the IRIS ETC calculation.

 ## Installation and setup:
 Set the simdir in the config.ini to directory that contains the PSFs and ancillary data.